csaid/csaid.github.io/_posts/2016-02-13-how-to-make-polished-jupyter-presentations-with-optional-code-visibility.md

 </div>

 To make the code optionally visible, available at the click of a button, include a raw cell at the beginning of your notebook containing the JavaScript and HTML below.
-This code sample is inspired by [this Stack Overflow post](http://stackoverflow.com/questions/27934885/how-to-hide-code-from-cells-in-ipython-notebook-visualized-with-nbviewer), but makes a few improvements such as using a raw cell so that the button position stays fixed, changing the button text depending on state, and displaying gradual transitions so the user understands what is happening.
+This code sample is inspired by a [Stack Overflow post](http://stackoverflow.com/questions/27934885/how-to-hide-code-from-cells-in-ipython-notebook-visualized-with-nbviewer), but makes a few improvements such as using a raw cell so that the button position stays fixed, changing the button text depending on state, and displaying gradual transitions so the user understands what is happening.

 {% highlight html %}
 <script>